 Suzuki-rōshi: [Laughs.]
 Who say "Not yet?"
 [Said in a mock serious tone.]
 [Laughs.]
 That is big problem.
 That problem-only way to solve that problem is practice.
 If you practice zazen and to some extent you are able to forget self-centered, thinking mind, then your mind is very clear.
-And what you will say is more adequate [?].
-Instead of universality, you-your words have validity.
+And what you will say is more adequate.
+Instead of universality, your words have validity.
 Actually valid.
 Something universal doesn't help.
-Something universal like moral code or teaching of Buddha or Christ-very universal, and his-their generation makes-made his words to help people individually-made it universal and forced that universality to all of us who is different from each other.
+Something universal like moral code or teaching of Buddha or Christ-very universal, and their generation made his words to help people individually-made it universal and forced that universality to all of us who is different from each other.
 That is the problem we have.

 Knowing this point, we are rather interested in validity of the teaching.
-So each one of-unless each one of us after trying [to] forget selfcentered thinking mind, our thinking mind does not work.
-The direction our thinking mind will go is to have universality-to have authority.
-That-that is not our way.
+So unless each one of us after trying to forget self-centered thinking mind, our thinking mind does not work, the direction our thinking mind will go is to have universality-to have authority.
+That is not our way.

-I think you-you will-that is what I-that is the unique authority of Buddhism.
-I am not arguing with you, but I wanted-I rather introduce-I want to introduce our way to you.
+That is the unique authority of Buddhism.
+I am not arguing with you, but I want to introduce our way to you.
 That's all.